HSLdevcom/jore4/wiki/architecture-meetings.md

   - could make jore3 importer features available more early
   - possible risk that jore3 importer features will change and the early features cannot be used as such later

+**3. Walk-through of Jore3-importer problems and possible solutions**

 2022-02-09 Architecture meeting
 -------------------------------